What’s cooler than a credit card knife?

 Overall I am satisfied with the product, especially for under $3.

 There are many cool gadgets and gizmos out there, and I have yet to come across something just as cool for less than $5, as they are all usually really pricey.

 This knife is great to have just in case SHTF or if you need to cut some boxes open.

-In the end, it is really nothing more than a cool piece to add to your carry and for the price, you really can’t go wrong.
+In the end, it is nothing more than a cool piece to add to your EDC, and you can’t go wrong for the price.